Marpppa/Maria_Seppanen_Portfolio/README.md

 * Object Oriented Programming

 *Note:* I have only recently started making this portfolio, so it is still a work in progress.
-My small ersonal projects will be added in the future as well!
+My small personal projects will be added in the future as well!